techmahedy/zunoo/README.md

     }
 }
 ```

-`<a name="section-15"></a>`
+<a name="section-15"></a>

 ## Request

-Request is a most important thing when we work on a web application.
+Request is most important thing when we work in a web application.
 We can use Request in this application like
 ```php
 <?php